ukiefer/accordion/README.md

     </div>
 </div>
 ```
-Initialize all accorions on a page
+Initialize all accordions on a page
 ```
 import Accordion from './accordion.js'